rclone/rclone/docs/content/flags.md

   -q, --quiet                                Print as little stuff as possible
       --rc                                   Enable the remote control server.
+      --rc-addr string                       IPaddress:Port or :Port to bind server to. (default "localhost:5572") --rc-allow-origin string               Set the allowed origin for CORS.
+      --rc-baseurl string                    Prefix for URLs - leave blank for root.
-      --rc-addr string                       IPaddress:Port or :Port to bind server to. (default "localhost:5572") --rc-cert string                       SSL PEM key (concatenation of certificate and CA certificate) --rc-client-ca string                  Client certificate authority to verify clients with --rc-files string                      Path to local files to serve on the HTTP server.
+      --rc-cert string                       SSL PEM key (concatenation of certificate and CA certificate) --rc-client-ca string                  Client certificate authority to verify clients with --rc-files string                      Path to local files to serve on the HTTP server.